CyrusNajmabadi/lang-design/CollectionLiterals.md

     </details>

-* Should a `collection_literal_expression` have a natural type?
+* Should a `collection_literal_expression` have a *natural type*?
 In other words, should it be legal to write the following:

     ```c#
     var x = [1, 2, 3];
     ```

-    Resolution: Yes, the natural type will be an appropriate instantiation of `List<T>`.
+    Resolution: Yes, the *natural type* will be an appropriate instantiation of `List<T>`.
 The following text exists to record the original discussion of this topic.

     <details>